am-azarboon/transifa/README.md

 # Transifa

-A NestJS package for integrating with various payment gateways.
+A NestJS package to interact with various payment gateways.
 Currently supports Zarinpal gateway with plans to add more gateways in the future.

 ## Installation